pief/PiStripe_uHAT/README.md

 ## Features

+The PiStripe uHAT is a board of the size of the Raspberry Pi Zero, thus a uHAT (not a HAT) as defined by the Raspberry Foundation.
+It can be attached on any Raspberry Pi with the 40 pin connector, not just the Pi Zero (W).

-The PiStripe uHAT has the following five functions:
+The uHAT features the following five functions:

 - a 12V -> 5V buck converter based on Texas Instruments' [TPS54202](http://www.ti.com/lit/ds/symlink/tps54202.pdf) chip to implement "back powering" the Raspberry Pi via the GPIO pins, doing away with the need to use two power supplies (one 12V for the LED strip, one 5V for the Raspberry Pi).
 - a "perfect" reverse current blocking diode schematic as described in the